 Following are the important factors and a comprehensive comparison between them:

-In summary, you need first to list out your objectives regarding your career plan, budget, country where you want to stay, etc. and prioritise them.
-Once you do that, deciding whether you should do an MBA in USA (abroad) or India will be an easier task.There is a difference between the quality of education in premier institutes of India and reputed international institutes, but at the same time, it is costlier and more difficult to get into.
-Thus, you should weigh the pros and cons based on these factors to make an informed decision.
+To sum up, you need to list out your objectives regarding your career plan, budget, country where you want to stay, etc. and prioritise them.
+After that, deciding whether you should do an MBA in USA (abroad) or India becomes an easier task.
+No doubt, there is a noticeable difference between the quality of education in the management institutes of India and international institutes, but at the same time, it is costlier and more difficult to get into.
+Thus, you should weigh the pros and cons as well as your ultimate goals to make the right decision for yourself.